12 Sep Introduction to Functional Range Conditioning (FRC)

-Introduction to Functional Range Conditioning (FRC)
+Understanding Functional Range Conditioning

 Intro To FRC: Controlled Articular Rotations (CARs)

 In these videos, I am performing CARs focused at my neck, shoulder, and hip.
-I am ACTIVELY moving through my range and utilizing the USABLE range of motion under muscular and neurological control instead of simply holding a static stretch without active control.
+I am actively moving through my range and utilizing the available range of motion under muscular and neurological control instead of simply holding a static stretch without active control.
 Each time I perform CARs, I try to create a larger “circle” to improve control on the outer limits of my range, thus enhancing the adaptability of my tissues and aiding in joint health, integrity, and protection.
 Also, to increase the intensity of this exercise, I can increase the resistance through the air from 0% to 100%.
 This will help create more tension throughout the body to ultimately improve muscular and neurological control.
-This is a great intro to FRC and excellent starting point!
+This is a great intro to FRC and an excellent starting point!

 Intro To FRC: PAILs & RAILs

 In order to perform PAILs and RAILs, statically hold a 90-90 hip position for 2 minutes.
 After the 2 minutes, I irradiate throughout my entire body and perform a PAIL contraction with my right leg by driving the leg into the ground, ramping tension up to 100% effort by the end of the 10-second count.
-After the PAIL contraction I reverse into a RAIL contraction–again, ramping tension up to 100% effort within the 10-second count–whereby I ACTIVELY bring myself further into a new range.
+After the PAIL contraction I reverse into a RAIL contraction–again, ramping tension up to 100% effort within the 10-second count–whereby I actively bring myself further into a new range.
 After completing that cycle (Hold position: 2 minutes, then PAIL/RAIL contraction) I am in a newly acquired range and I repeat the sequence.
 These techniques are very taxing to the body and should be performed with 100% focus!

 Intro To FRC: Passive End Range Holds, Lift Offs, and Hovers